Manushenkov/task-manager/README.md

 ### Contributing
 After creating a PR request, tests and linter are run automatically in github

+Check the `mock-workflow-failure` merge request to see a failed linter and test example

 ## Simulate errors
 just change the default error chance in taskManager.ts